Meet Abby Grace

 Without a treatment or cure, children lose their ability to walk, talk and feed themselves.
 They often lose their hearing, have visual difficulties and have seizures.
 The children regress to an infant or toddler stage and require total care.
 The typical life expectancy is between 10 and 20 years old.

-Abby is a vibrant, loving, and active little girl.
+Abby is a vibrant, loving, and active girl.
 She does not realize that she is different from her peers.
 She loves anything Disney related and going to the beach.
 She loves to watch YouTube videos of children opening their Christmas presents or getting surprise trips to Disney.
-She loves to dance, sing, cheer and entertain.
-She is in her 9th year of dance and especially loves ballet, tap and hip-hop.
-She participates in Therapeutic Horseback Riding and receives Special Education at school outside of her regular 4th grade classroom.
+She loves to dance, sing and entertain.
+She receives Special Education services in her 10th grade classroom at school.

-Currently, Abby has difficulty with her cognitive learning skills and speech articulation.
+Currently, Abby has difficulty with her cognitive learning skills, speech articulation and hearing loss.
 She continues to be able to walk, talk, feed herself, write and navigate her computer.
 We know that brain damage is slowly occurring and pray for a cure or treatment for our sweet daughter.
 It saddens us to think of the future without Abby.
 We have made it our mission in life to love Abby as if there was no tomorrow, raise awareness of Sanfilippo Syndrome, and raise research funds for a cure.

 We have come to love many children and families that suffer from Sanfilippo Syndrome.
 We have met other families that live in a close proximity and also at the yearly National MPS Family Conference.
 We join them in fighting for a cure.
 There are families that have been fighting for years and have paved the way for the research that is currently underway.